framesurge/perseus/docs/0.4.x/en-US/reference/state-generation.md

 However, there's a problem with the above idea in most frameworks that support build state and request state, or similar principles.
 You can only usually use one, since otherwise the build state and the request state might generate conflicting states!
 This is exactly what would happen here: the build state would happily get the count, and the request state would always override this as `None`, authorized or not, and it would set `authorized`, which the build state might always assume to be `true`.
 Whatever shall we do?

-The answer to this is dead simple: the *state amalgamation* strategy, whjich allows us to take in both of those states and do some arbitrary stuff to resolve them.
+The answer to this is dead simple: the *state amalgamation* strategy, which allows us to take in both of those states and do some arbitrary stuff to resolve them.
 In this case, based on the value of `authorized` property from the *request state*, we would either return `authorized: false, state: None`, or `authorized: true, state: Some(state)`, where `state` in the latter comes from the *build state* function.
 Nifty, eh?

 Note though that you won't always need state amalgamation, it's mostly useful for adding this kind of authentication to pages that already have build state, allowing you to get the best optimizations and the best security!